Shivd131/Shivd131/README.md

 ###

-<p align="left">I'm Shiv, a Web Developer from India.<br><br>- 🔭 I’m a pre-final year student at Vellore Institute of Technology.<br>- 📚 I'm learning Spring Boot, Node.js, Cloud technologies, and Next.js in web development, while also exploring Machine Learning concepts <br> </p>
+<p align="left">I'm Shiv, a Web Developer from India.<br><br>- 🔭 I’m a final year student at Vellore Institute of Technology.<br>- 📚 Proficient in Spring Boot, Node.js, Cloud technologies, and Next.js in web development, while also exploring Machine Learning concepts <br> </p>

 ###